taurr/edtest/crates/edtest_macros/README.md

 # Best Practice Test - Macros

-Macro implementation for the `bptest` crate.
+Macro implementation for the `edtest` crate.